 3. Manuka Honey Shampoo Options

-Why it works:
+Why it is helpful :

-- Anti-inflammatory – Reduces redness and irritation
+- Anti-inflammatory – will help with redness and irritation

-- Always rinse thoroughly to prevent stickiness
+- Always rinse well to avoid stickiness

-Creating a Complete Cradle Cap Care Routine
+Developing a Full Cradle Cap Care Routine

 Daily Maintenance Steps

-- Gentle cleansing with non-toxic baby shampoo
+- Gentle cleaning with non-toxic baby shampoo

 - Moisturizing with a drop of organic, cold-pressed olive or coconut oil